-The EMWCIA will receive almost all of its revenue through dedicated tax receipts.
-The economic health of the tax increment district area will have a substantial impact on the level of revenue received.
-Considering that this project is substantially creating taxable value where there was none of real value, the EMWCIA should remain on solid financial footing.
+The EMWCIA receives almost all of its revenue through dedicated tax receipts.
+The economic health of the tax increment district area has a substantial impact on the level of revenue received.
+Considering that this project essentially created taxable value where there was considerably less prior to construction, the EMWCIA should remain on solid financial footing.